ThomasJay/RNSimpleMap/README.md

 # RNSimpleMap
-Simple Map with Pins and Callouts
+React Native Simple Map with Pins and Callouts